 Ideally, the solution will allow your employees can to send and receive files using Microsoft Outlook or a simple web browser, making it easy to adopt.
 Maintain productivity, comply with your security policies, and avoid wasting time training your staff on new systems and processes.

-Find out more about how Ipswitch supports ad hoc file sharing within its managed file transfer solution.
+Find out more about how Ipswitch supports ad hoc file transfer within its managed file transfer solution.